confused-Techie/CompactIgnore/README.md

 - `gitignore`: This profile will generate a `.gitignore` file.
 - `npmignore`: This profile will generate a `.npmignore` file.
 - `prettierignore`: This profile will generate a `.prettierignore` file.
+- `gcloudignore`: This profile will generate a `.gcloudignore` file.

 # Why use CompactIgnore